 Avalanche safety tip of the week

-Brandon Schwartz is the Avalanche Forecaster for the Sierra Avalanche Center and U.S. Forest Service in the Tahoe region.
-Look for a new avalanche awareness or safety tip each week here in the action.
-For more information, please see http://www.SierraAvalancheCenter.org or call the avalanche hotline at 530-587-2158.
+Brandon Schwartz is the Avalanche Forecaster for the Sierra Avalanche Center and U.S. Forest Service in the Tahoe Region.
+Look for a new avalanche safety tip of the week each week here in the action.
+For more information and daily updates, please see http://www.SierraAvalancheCenter.org or call the Avalanche Hotline at 530-587-2158.

 Support Local Journalism